BobanSpasic/MiniDexedLibrarian/README.md

 - save/open current state on closing/opening the app
 - organize SysEx and performance files on MiniDexed SD Card
 - store collections to SQL-DB (eliminating duplicates etc.)
+- import DX7II supplement (ACED/AMEM) and performances (PMEM)

 ToDo:
 - send SysEx bulk dumps to MiniDexed (Feature missing in MiniDexed)
 - edit DX7 voices (Not a priority.
 There are a lot of DX7-Editors on the net)
-- import DX7II supplement (ACED/AMEM) and performances (PMEM) - (ACED/AMEM import is partially implemented)
 - conversion of various 4OP voice files to DX7 format (Low priority.
 Alternative: DXconvert from http://dxconvert.martintarenskeen.nl/ )

-The current state of the development can be tested on Windows 10 and Linux (I use Linux Mint).
+The current state of the development can be tested on Windows 10, Linux (I use Linux Mint) and FreeBSD 13.
 The compiled files are in the BIN directory.

 Linux Qt5:
 ![MDCC_Lin_Qt5](https://user-images.githubusercontent.com/68187526/206912419-a7c5030b-384e-4a50-96f4-b10689b12255.png)